Central Office Staff

 Aisha Bailey, Executive Assistant / Training Coordinator

-Aisha is the Executive Assistant/Training Coordinator of Virginia CARES Inc. Her duties consists of managing agency purchases and training arrangements, coordinates information flow to and from the Executive Director and oversees and maintains agency’s data system.
+Aisha is the Executive Assistant/Training Coordinator of Virginia CARES Inc. Her duties consists of managing agency purchases and training arrangements, coordinates information flow to and from the Executive Director and oversees and maintains the agency’s data system.
 She also coordinates annual statewide staff trainings, as well as, the Department of Criminal Justice Services’ mandated trainings for new staff, to make sure that they are all trained in the latest evidences-based practices.

 Aisha graduated from TAP’s This Valley Works Center for Employment Training where she studied Office Automation in 2001.
 Upon graduation she was immediately hired with TAP’s Team Staffing.
 When that program lost funding she was hired as the Administrative Assistant for the TAP/VA Cares & Fatherhood Program in 2003.
 In March of 2006 Aisha was employed with Virginia CARES Inc as the Executive’s Assistant before being promoted to Executive Assistant/Training Coordinator.

 Although Aisha might not be very vocal, she has assisted and served alongside some of the strongest community and statewide program leaders in Community Action.
 Aisha is highly motivated and passionate about her work with returning citizens and very dedicated in making a difference in her community.

 Angella started with Virginia CARES in the fall of 2013 working with the Second Chance Act Mentoring Grant.
 Because of her organizational and social skills, she soon became the Finance Assistant for CARES in January 2014.